About IMG Academy Baseball Program Summer 12U Wood Bat League

 Bradlee, a 7th-grader in his first year in the residency program at the IMG Baseball Academy, has already noticed a difference.
 After using an aluminum bat for most of his young career, including during a run to the Little League World Series championship with his Saudi Arabia team, Bradlee works with a wood bat in the cages with Bolek.

-A wood bat really helps me when doing drills, Bradlee said.
+A wood bat really helps me when doing drills, Bradlee said.
 Because it's heavier, I can tell easier when the barrel is dropping below my hands.
-When I start using an aluminum bat again, I feel I
+When I start using an aluminum bat again, I feel I have so much more power and can hit the ball further.

 The 12U league will feature a mound that's 50-feet to home, 70-foot base paths, fences that are 225 feet from the plate and an all-dirt infield to make up for the loss of ball speed from an aluminum bat on ground balls.
 Still, Bolek says, the youths shouldn't worry as much about their stats with a wood bat, but the effort put in to improve and establish a solid fundamental base.

-We are not going to base anyone's development on their stats, he said.
+We are not going to base anyone's development on their stats, he said.
 There's no doubt in my mind that the players will go back to their home environment and be greatly improved.
-That will happen.
+That will happen.

-Cont'd to 12u IMG Academy Wood Bat Summer Baseball League Details
+Cont'd to 12u IMG Academy Wood Bat Summer Baseball League Details |